-The portability of C-Jacks meant they could be easily moved to the different docks where vessels are discharged.
+The portability of C-Jacks means they can easily be moved to different docks where vessels are discharged.

 C-Jacks allow the empty container and flexitank to be weighed before loading, giving Talley’s a precise tare weight and a precise target for optimising the container payload.